GabrielCruzT/Teste/Tutoriais/README.md

-Clique na aba “No function”, selecione a opção “Color texture renderer” e por fim na opção “On new frame”, segundo a figura 20.
+Clique na aba “No function”, selecione a opção “Color texture renderer” e em seguida a opção “On new frame”, segundo a figura 20.

 <p align="center">